An Intro to the FX Mayr Spa

-Have you heard horror stories about the legendary Original FX Mayr Health Center located on the pristine waters of Lake Worthersee in Austria?
+Have you heard horror stories about the legendary Original FX Mayr Health Center?
 Tales of women and men running home after being starved to death? or being given daily doses of Epsom salts resulting in untimely runs to the bathroom?
 I’m here to tell you that these stories are only partly true after having spent nine wonderfully detox filled days here.

 So, why did I decide to torment and subject myself to this notorious institution?
 I’ll admit it, to shed a few pounds AND cleanse my system.
 I hadn’t been feeling at my physical prime the last year.
 Unexplained weight gain (okay, maybe not so unexplained), lack of exercise, too many well oiled meals and stress at work resulted in a longing to rid my body of toxins.
 The brain fog, re emergence of childhood eczema on my hands and the blah feeling got bad enough that I had several blood work ups done before I took off.

 The one surprising result was that I actually had low blood pressure.
 Huh?
 Things weren’t adding up.
 Inside I knew something was amiss and it was something that conventional medicine wasn’t going to solve.
 In fact, I didn’t want conventional medicine or any medicine for that matter to solve it.
 I wanted a new and structured approach that offered more than fluffy speeches about nutrition (I’m a pretty big advocate of organic eating anyhow) and emphasis on dumbbells and toning.
 We all know that stuff already.
 And FX Mayr delivered on that.
 The approach was more holistic and it proved to be a very educational experience.